Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Numerical Examples

 Figures~\ref{fig:simulation_first_order}(a--e) report the results of the four simulation runs: Fig.~\ref{fig:simulation_first_order}(a)-top shows the current graph $\calG$ topology during the simulations (according to the indexing used in Fig.~\ref{fig:canonical_graphs}) and Fig.~\ref{fig:simulation_first_order}(a)-bottom the behavior of $\Boldu_r(t)$ which, as expected, is piece-wise constant and has a jump at every $T_r$~sec.
 The four Figs.~\ref{fig:simulation_first_order}(b--e) then report the behavior of $l(t)$ (the identity of the current leader) and of $\|\Bolde(t)\|_{k_n}$, the error metric defined in~(\ref{eq:err_metric_first_order}), for the four leader selection strategies $(i)$--$(iv)$.

 We can note the following: strategy~$(i)$ (constant leader, Fig.~\ref{fig:simulation_first_order}(b)) has clearly the worse performance in minimizing $\|\Bolde(t)\|_{k_n}$ over time, while strategies $(ii)$--$(iii)$ (local and global leader selection, Figs.~\ref{fig:simulation_first_order}(c--d)) are able to quickly minimize $\|\Bolde(t)\|_{k_n}$ thanks to a suitable leader choice at every $T$.
 Interestingly, the performance of both strategies is almost the same (although strategy $(iii)$ performs slightly better): this indicates that the \emph{locality} of Algorithm~\ref{algo:1} (choosing the next leader only within the set $\calL_{k-1}$) does not pose a strong constraint, and it actually results in a less erratic leader choice (compare Fig.~\ref{fig:simulation_first_order}(c)-top with Fig.~\ref{fig:simulation_first_order}(d)-top).
-Finally, as one would expect, strategy~$(iv)$ (random leader selection) performs better than strategy~$(i)$ but worse than strategies $(ii)$--$(iii)$, thus confirming the effectiveness of an \emph{active} leader selection w.r.t.~a random one.
+Finally, as one would expect, strategy~$(iv)$ (random leader selection) performs better than strategy~$(i)$ but convergence time is much worse than the other optimization strategies, being roughly $4.2$ times the convergence time of strategies $(ii)$--$(iii)$ ($\sim3$\,s vs. $\sim0.7$\,s, respectively), thus confirming the effectiveness of an \emph{active} leader selection w.r.t.~a random one.